 A bountiful harvest in radishes, each weighing as much as 3 kilograms, or 6 pounds, had led to a glut in supply.
 So Han decided to give away his crop for free to local residents, the Beijing Evening News reported.
 His altruistic decision quickly became headline news in provincial newspapers, as tens of thousands of people came to raid his farm.

 Radish Bro – a name coined by the netizens – was soon regretting it, mind you.
 Greedy diggers were soon helping themselves to a lot more than his radish crop, stealing 20 tonnes of sweet potatoes too, which have been fetching good prices this season.
 The 2 mu of his spinach crop was also plundered.
-And some visitors even nabbed the dried red chili that Han had left hanging out to dry in the sun.
+And some visitors even nabbed the dried red chilli that Han had left hanging out to dry in the sun.

 Netizens later left an avalanche of messages on Han’s Sina Weibo page to console the farmer.